-Note: Be careful when using constraints with \Param annotations on Optional<String> parameters as there is a subtle, but important distinction between null and empty.
-If a client requests bar?q=, q will evaluate to Optional.of("").
-If you want q to evaluate to Optional.absent() in this situation, change the type to NonEmptyStringParam
+Note: Be careful when using constraints with validation annotations on Optional<String> parameters as there is a subtle, but important distinction between null and empty.
+If a client requests bar?q=, the query parameter q will evaluate to Optional.of("").
+If you want q to evaluate to Optional.empty() in this situation, change the type to NonEmptyStringParam.

-Note: Param types such as IntParam and NonEmptyStringParam can also be constrained.
+Note: Parameter types such as IntParam and NonEmptyStringParam can also be constrained.

-There is a caveat regarding @UnwrapValidatedValue and \Param types, as there still are some cumbersome situations when constraints need to be applied to the container and the value.
+There is a caveat regarding payload = Unwrapping.Unwrap.class and Param types, as there still are some cumbersome situations when constraints need to be applied to the container and the value.